ding-lab/TinDaisy/README.md

 a file is in `cwl/workflows/tindaisy2.template.yaml`, and example configuration files for the MGI and compute1 systems can be found in `testing/cromwell-simple/yaml`.

-**TODO** provide additional details about all configuration parameters.
-These can also be obtained from the submodules described below.

 ## Example workflows

 Examples for running TinDaisy2 in the Wash U MGI and compute1 environments can be found in